vojtasvoboda/october/README.md

 - PHP 7.4 (max PHP 8.0)
 - MySQL 5.7 or MariaDB 10.2

 Run `php -v`.
-When it prints some version higher then 7.4 it is Ok.
+When it prints some version higher than 7.4 it is Ok.
 Otherwise check tutorial:

 http://blog.vojtasvoboda.cz/instalace-php-na-mac-os-x-mountain-lion